odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

 You will see the default console audit log and your new audit log destination.
 You can select an audit log and update it or delete it.
 * Click <button>Proceed To Configured</button> then <button>Finished</button>
 You will not see your server in the list, as the Dojo is running on release 3.4, this issue is fixed in the latest [Egeria Ecosystem UI code](https://github.com/odpi/egeria-react-ui).
-* to see your server in the list, choose rex , then Server Author in the left navigation and you should see the new server
+* to see your server in the list, choose 'Repository Explorer' , then 'Server Author' in the left navigation pane and you should see the new server

 ![](./)
 ??? question "Test yourself"